"Chameleon" Bronze freestanding medal

 He designed and sculpted the 2014 Shimon Peres medal obverse; the 2015 Jack Nicklaus obverse; the 2014 American Fighter Aces reverse, and 11 of the 2007 and 2008 Code Talkers series of Congressional Gold Medals honoring Native Americans for their military service.
 In 2016 he designed and sculpted both sides of the Barack Obama Second Term Presidential Medal and the reverse of the First Term medal.

-Don retired from The United States Mint in July of 2017, after over 13 years of service.
-In February of 2018, Don was awarded the prestigious "Lifetime Achievement Award" from World Coin News in Berlin, Germany.
+In 2018 Don was awarded the prestigious "Lifetime Achievement Award" from World Coin News in Berlin, Germany.

-Although retired from The United States Mint, Don still works on commissions from his home studio in West Chester, Pennsylvania.
+Although retired from The United States Mint, He has become a member of the Mint's Artistic Infusion Program, and is contributing designs for several programs.
+In addition, Don still works on various other commissions from his home studio in West Chester, Pennsylvania.